Seeds of Good

-For many, this is an impossible task due to a lack of education and the tools and resources to make it happen.
+For many, this is an impossible task due to a lack of education and the tools and resources needed to make it happen.
 An integral part of our business is our “Seeds of Good” rural development program to help some of the most impoverished people on the planet.

 Why we give